LLM Agents for Knowledge Discovery in Atomic Layer Processing: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have garnered significant attention for several years now.
-Recently, their use as \textit{independently reasoning} agents has been proposed.
-In this work, we test the potential of such agents for knowledge discovery in materials science.
-We repurpose LangGraph's \verb|tool| functionality to supply agents with a black box function to interrogate.
-In contrast to process optimization or performing specific, user-defined tasks, knowledge discovery consists of freely exploring the system, posing and verifying statements about the behavior of this black box, with the sole objective of generating and verifying generalizable statements.
-We provide proof of concept for this approach through a children's parlor game, demonstrating the role of trial-and-error and persistence in knowledge discovery, and the strong path-dependence of results.
+Independently reasoning large language model (LLM) agents have immense potential for knowledge discovery in materials science.
+However, it is challenging to discern latent knowledge and summarized knowledge picked up during training from newly discovered knowledge.
+To work around this issue, we repurpose LangGraph's \verb|tool| functionality to supply agents with a black box function to interrogate without any other objective than correctly describing the system.
+We provide proof of concept for this approach through a children's parlor game.
 We then apply the same strategy to show that LLM agents can explore, discover, and exploit diverse chemical interactions in an advanced Atomic Layer Processing reactor simulation using intentionally limited probe capabilities without explicit instructions.
+For both examples, we discuss path-dependence of results, the importance of persistence and extra context on discovering rare effects.